Ever wondered how the Dutch ditch their Christmas trees? Here’s how (photos inside!)

 It warms the heart 🔥

 Where do all the Christmas trees in the Netherlands go after the holidays?
-Unfortunately, not a better place.
+Unfortunately, it’s not to a better place.

 Quite a few internationals have asked us how to get rid of their Christmas trees in the Netherlands.
-They thought that a neatly organized country had some kind of decent system in place.
+They thought that a neatly organised country had a decent system in place.

 Indeed, in some municipalities, there’s a pick-up scheme for Christmas trees right after New Year’s Day.